Alimony in NJ and the Case of Mills v. Mills

 In the Mills case, for the first step of the newly announced inquiry, the court found that the payor’s choice of new employment was evenhanded under the circumstances.
 The court found that given the economic climate, while the pay was less than his old job, not taking the new job would have potentially left him unemployed for months.
 Taking the $70,000 job was an objectively reasonable decision.
 Taking the lower paying job also allowed the husband to honor the majority of his support obligations, whereas holding out for a higher paying job that may not come his way may have left him unable to pay for a time.
 Further, the court found that he was not voluntarily underemployed.

 For the second step--what adjustments, if any, should be made to the alimony order--the court reduced the alimony from $330 per week to $250 per week.
 The court noted that this change in amount will place financial burden on both spouses, but that the decision is “financially equitable and reasonable under the totality of both parties' circumstances.”

 Changes in employment can have substantial effects on divorced spouses with existing alimony orders in place.
-If you need assistance with alimony in NJ, please call the Law Offices of Peter Van Aulen today for a free consultation.
+If you need assistance with alimony in NJ, please call the Law Offices of Peter Van Aulen today for a free 30 minute in office consultation.

 Mills v.
 Mills, Docket No. FM-15-1263-12